Written by Scribendi

 Fill in this sentence: My NaNoWriMo novel is about _________.

 If you can't explain what your novel is about in one sentence, you might want to examine whether you actually have a theme.
-Keep in mind that theme does not mean plot points; theme is what your manuscript is about.
+Keep in mind that theme does not mean plot points; theme is what your book is about.

 Your NaNoWriMo novel can be about anything: love, life, death, revenge, or friendship.
 The possibilities are endless.
 Once you've established the theme, the whole process of revising becomes much easier because you are able to determine what belongs thematically and what doesn't.